 Homeowners Insurance Claim – Can I Do the Work Myself and Pocket the Difference?

-If you recently received an insurance claim check payout from your homeowner’s insurance company, then you may be wondering about doing the repair work yourself and keeping the money, or if you need to use a third party repair company to make repairs.
+If you recently received a payout from your homeowner’s insurance company, then you may be wondering whether you can do the repair work yourself and keep the money from the insurance claim check or if you need to use a third party repair company to make repairs.

 These are all good questions commonly asked by homeowners across the United States.
 Keep reading to discover the answers.